 #eventprofs #events #eventplanner #eventplanning #event #eventmanagement #eventdesign #corporateevents #eventdecor #meetingprofs #eventplanners #eventstyling #weddingplanner #wedding #eventtech #weddings #eventorganizer #partyplanner #party #eventproduction

 Finally, I wanted to share our new initiative.
-Together with Think MICE (one of the leading meetings and events industry magazine in Poland) we encourage Polish Twitter users to use the hahstag #eventprofspl in their tweets.
+Together with Think MICE (one of the leading meetings and events industry magazines in Poland), we encourage Polish Twitter users to use the hashtag #eventprofspl in their tweets.
 We know that many people have already created new accounts or are back to being active on Twitter.

 We want to motivate them to use this additional possibility of conversation in the online world and create a Polish community of MICE professionals.
 You can follow the most active and influential MICE industry people on Twitter here.